Healthy hacks for camping and road trips

 - There are always ways to make your favourites slightly healthier!
 For your burger, wrap it in lettuce instead of a traditional bun.
 Skip the fries and choose veggies instead – and you’re good to go! – Zoë Saunders, Client Co-ordinator, Operations

 - It can be tough to keep kids entertained in the car, On our road trip this summer, we played ‘count the trucks and name the colours’.
-We got to about 50 trucks before our little guy lost interest. – Ryan Hamilton, Fitness and Rehabilitation Program Director
+We got to about 50 trucks before our little guy lost interest. – Ryan Hamilton, Innovation

 - Sunscreen, sunglasses and a hat.
 Physical sunscreens are great – they don’t absorb into the skin, but sit on the surface and protect against both UV-A and UV-B rays.
 (Click here for more tips on sun safety) – Dr. Wendy Smeltzer, Medical Director at INLIV

 - Don’t overlook the basics – water, a first aid kit – and bear spray!
-All great items to make sure you enjoy your time outdoors safely – Cary Bohnet, Corporate Strategy and Strategic Partnerships, Business Development
+All great items to make sure you enjoy your time outdoors safely – Cary Bohnet, Business Development

 - When I go hiking I always carry a knife, tape and first aid supplies, just in case anything happens.
 With these items in your bag, you can tape a sprained ankle or make a splint if you need to. – Cole Elliot, Personal Trainer, Fitness

 - After your hike, stretches are a must.
 You want to be able to walk tomorrow!
 Click here to see a video demonstrating some suggested stretches for after your hike.

 Wishing you and yours a happy, healthy, safe, long weekend – from everyone at INLIV.